oam-dev/rudr/docs/concepts/core-workloads.md

-# Workloads
+# Core Workloads

 The *workload type* (`workloadType`) is a field in the [component schematic](./component-schematic.md) used by the developer to direct the runtime to properly execute the given component.
-Workload types are container-based and distinguished by the following characteristics:
+Core Workload types are container-based and distinguished by the following characteristics:

  - Whether they have a ***service endpoint***: an automatically assigned virtual IP address and DNS name addressable within the network scope to which the component belongs.
  - Whether they are ***replicable***: An application operator can increase or decrease the number of component replicas by applying and configuring traits when available.